HyperSMP/EggHuntPlugin/README.md

 - If set to respawn, the egg can either respawn immediately, or only after the dragon is beaten again
 - When the egg teleports, it can become "lost", so it will no longer have an owner until a player finds it
 - Dragon eggs that are already stored in a player's ender chest can be excluded from the hunt
+- The egg owner is tracked with an entity tag, so you target them with the selector `@a[tag=eggOwner]` in any commands.
+- Scoreboards track the amount of time each player has owned the dragon egg, and can be configured to track named entities as if those entities actually owned the egg.

 ## Installation
 - Save the provided .jar file to your server's `/plugins` directory.
 Alternatively, you can compile the .jar file yourself by cloning this repository to a local directory and running the maven command `mvn package`.
 The packaged .jar will appear in `/EggHuntPlugin/target/`.